lindsuen/mkpasswd/README.md

 go build -o mkpasswd .
 ```

 Build for all mainstream platforms.
-Please see the `Makefile` for details.
+Please see the `Makefile` for details. _Releases are built on the Debian 12 bookworm operating system._

 ```sh
 make all